Emergent Spacetime and Cosmic Inflation: Emergent spacetime from matrix model

 where $e^a = e^a_\mu (x) dx^\mu = \lambda v^a \in \Gamma(T^* \mathcal{M})$ are orthonormal one-forms on $\mathcal{M}$.
 After all, the $2n$-dimensional Riemannian manifold $\mathcal{M}$ is emergent from the commutative limit of polyvector fields $\widehat{V}_a = V_a + \mathcal{O} (\theta^2) \in \mathfrak{D}$ derived from NC $U(1)$ gauge fields.

 So far we have discussed the emergence of spaces only.
 However, the theory of relativity dictates that space and time must be coalesced into the form of Minkowski spacetime in a locally inertial frame.
 Hence, if general relativity is realized from a NC $\star$-algebra $\mathcal{A}_\theta$, it is necessary to put space and time on an equal footing in the NC $\star$-algebra $\mathcal{A}_\theta$.
 If space is emergent, so should time.
 Thus, an important problem is how to realize the emergence of ``time."
-Quantum mechanics offers us a valuable lesson that the definition of (particle) time is strictly connected with the problem of dynamics.
+However, any physical theory that we know does not treat time as a dynamical variable.
+Therefore, we assert that the concept of emergent time needs to be understood differently from emergent spaces.
+(We will later discuss a perplexing problem that arises when we promote time to a ``dynamical" variable.)
+Quantum mechanics imparts a valuable insight, emphasizing the intricate relationship between the definition of (particle) time and the dynamics inherent in the system.
 In quantum mechanics, the time evolution of a dynamical system is defined as an inner automorphism of NC algebra $\mathcal{A}_\hbar$ generated by the NC phase space

 The time evolution for an observable $f \in \mathcal{A}_\hbar$ is simply an inner derivation of $\mathcal{A}_\hbar$ given by